franneck94/UdemyTS/Chapter2/AnyVoidNullUndefined/README.md

 ## Any

-TypeScript also has a special type, any, that you can use whenever you don’t want a particular value to cause typechecking errors.
+TypeScript also has a special type, any, that you can use whenever you dont want a particular value to cause typechecking errors.

 ## Void